 – Dinner: Homemade chili leftovers.
 Bust that chili back out for round 2.
 You skipped a day, so you’ll be craving its warmth and flavors again.

 – Breakfast: English muffin with a fried or hard-boiled egg.
 English muffins will be referenced again in breakfast and dinner options, so it’s another ingredient you can stock up on.
 Top with a fried egg or hard-boiled if you’re not in the mood for the skillet.

 – Lunch: Shredded chicken salad tortilla wrap with lettuce.
-Use the shredded chicken and tortillas from the tacos to create an impromptu chicken salad.
+Use the shredded chicken and tortillas from the tacos to create quick easy meals of chicken salad for later.
 Just stir with mayo and add in any leftover veggies from the homemade soup (celery, carrots) and nuts.

 – Dinner: Homemade soup leftovers.
-Round 2 of your homemade pre-made soup!
+Round 2 of your pre-made soup!

 – Breakfast: Microwaved oats mixed with fruit of your choice.
 Those same oats you used in the energy balls can be quickly heated for an instant breakfast.
 Just add fruit.